 The head slowly rose upwards as he stared at his adoring crowd, the performance was upon us.

 He knocked it out of the ball park, A plus for effort.
 He memorised some of the top Bieber moves, the air grab, the pointing at the adoring fan in the audience, even some of the actual dance moves.
+BAM.

 The hat flew off across the room, he ran, jumped and slid across the room on his knees, the guitar came round as he smashed out his best solo effort, his adoring crowd cheered appropriately.

+The song ended, the whole family applauded.
 “Wait, I have to show you my next dance!”

 He proceeded to play a different song and entered the room dramatically again.